FAIRHOPE MIDDLE SCHOOL

 7th Grade- Family and Consumer Sciences (FACS) and Computer Essentials (Students will learn basic skills in word processing, database management, spreadsheet applications, multimedia presentations, and Internet research).

 8th Grade- Art and Leadership

-Library Aides, Student Aides, and Office Aides are an Enrichment class for a select number of 8th Grade only students.
-Students must apply and be chosen to be an Aide, and they must benchmark on state assessments to be selected.
-Students usually take this Enrichment class for one semester.
+Library Aides, Student Aides, and Office Aides are an Enrichment class for a select number of students.
+Students must apply and be chosen to be an Aide, and they must benchmark in reading and math on state assessments and/or one of the Winter/Spring Star.
+Students usually take this enrichment class for one semester.
 No student may serve as an Aide if he/she has been selected for the Test Prep Reading and/or Math Enrichment Classes.

 The school day begins at 7:45 am and students are dismissed at 3:05 pm.

 P.E. is required for both semesters, and students are required to dress out.
 There is a fee for P.E. uniforms.